World War I in popular culture: Art

-At the 1918 Royal Academy exhibition, Walter Bayes' monumental canvas The Underworld depicted figures sheltering in a London Underground station during an air raid.
+At the 1918 Royal Academy exhibition, Walter Bayes's monumental canvas The Underworld depicted figures sheltering in a London Underground station during an air raid.
 Its sprawling alien figures predate Henry Moore's studies of sheltering figures in the Tube during the Blitz of World War II.

 See also the Comité des Étudiants Américains de l'École des Beaux-Arts Paris.

 Painting

 Walter Richard Sickert's The Integrity of Belgium, painted in October 1914, was, when exhibited in Burlington House in January 1915 at an exhibition in aid of the Red Cross, recognised as the first oil painting exhibited of a battle incident in the Great War.

 John Singer Sargent

 John Singer Sargent's Gassed presents a classical frieze of soldiers being led from the battlefield - alive, but changed forever by individual encounters with deadly hazard in war.

-Among the great artists who tried to capture an essential element of war in painting was Society portraitist John Singer Sargent.
+Among the great artists who tried to capture an essential element of war in painting was the Society portraitist John Singer Sargent.
 In his large painting Gassed and in many watercolors, Sargent depicted scenes from the Great War.